Easy Mummy Hot Dogs that are perfect for Halloween fun! These easy crescent mummy dogs take minutes to prepare and taste amazing.

 Use tongs to rotate the Pillsbury hot dog mummies and cook for 2-3 minutes until golden brown.

 Make sure to use kitchen tongs to remove the Crescent hot dog mummies from the air fryer.

-These Halloween Hot Dog Mummies can be served with bowls of ketchup, mustard, or barbecue sauce for dipping sauces.
+These Halloween crescent wrapped Hot Dog Mummies can be served with bowls of ketchup, mustard, or barbecue sauce for dipping sauces.

-You can add a slice of cheese under the crescent dough just make sure to bake the cheese side down.
+You can add slice cheese under the crescent dough just make sure to bake the cheese side down.